traefik/hub/api-management/1-getting-started/README.md

 In this tutorial, one can use [k3d](https://k3d.io/).
 Alternatives like [kind](https://kind.sigs.k8s.io), cloud providers, or others can also be used.

-First, clone this GitHub repository:
+First, clone the GitHub repository dedicated to tutorials:

 ```shell
 git clone https://github.com/traefik/hub.git